4 reasons why IT supervision is a must in content collaboration

 What are the main causes and how to solve unsupervised content collaboration?

 In a number of instances, IT departments are completely out of the loop when it comes to managing and monitoring internal and third-party content collaboration.
 This boils down to having no transparency and traceability in regard to user and file related activities.
 By isolating the main causes creating an unsupervised infrastructure, we can also identify how to solve them.

 1) Not knowing what rights users have

 Although IT departments have some form of user directory in place, like an Active Directory or LDAP, they still struggle when it comes to individual file associated rights.
 That is because all these tools do is decide whether the user falls under the category in order to access a collaboration platform or not.
 Even though a user is authorized to collaborate, that doesn’t mean they should have full access and editorial rights over all given files.
 Without properly managing user rights, organizations can’t guarantee data confidentiality as users may accidentally or intentionally cause harm by managing files that should be limited or inaccessible to them.
 In addition to internal users, third-party management should receive the same level of attention; it is crucial to identify who should access files from outside of the organization’s secure perimeter, as well as for what purpose.
-Identifying who and for what purpose should access files from outside of the organization’s secure perimeter.

 What is the solution?